inickt/inickt.github.io/_posts/2015-05-12-SSDs-A-Simple-Upgrade-That-Can-Make-Your-Computer-Feel-Like-New.md

 ---
 layout: post
 comments: true
-title: "SSDs: The Simple Upgrade That Makes Your Computer Feel Like New"
+title: "SSDs: A Simple Upgrade Which Can Make Your Computer Feel Like New"
 date: 2015-05-12
 categories:
  - SSD